fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp3-m1-exercise-implement-base-derived-classes.md

 1. Open the `SavingsAccount` class.

     `SavingsAccount` extends the `BankAccount` base class with the following features:

+    - A public static property named `DefaultWithdrawalLimit` that's used to set a limit on the number of withdrawals per month.
+    - A public static property named `DefaultMinimumOpeningBalance` that's used to set the minimum opening balance requirement for a savings account.
+    - A public static property named `DefaultInterestRate` that's used to set the interest rate for savings accounts.
+    - A public property named `WithdrawalLimit` that's used to get and set the withdrawal limit for a savings account.
+The property should be initialized to the default withdrawal limit.
+    - A public property named `MinimumOpeningBalance` that's used to get and set the minimum opening balance requirement for a savings account.
+The property should be initialized to the default minimum opening balance.

 1. Update the `SavingsAccount` class with the following fields and properties: